appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 #### Execute

-`Execute` gives a user the ability to execute the datasource.
-This permission can be given for a workspace or a particular datasource in the workspace.
+**Execute** gives a user permission to run DB/API queries created on a datasource.
+This permission can be given for a workspace or for an individual datasource in a workspace.

 ##### Workspace